SoEBeS/blog.soebes.io/content/posts/2022/08/2022-08-09-apache-maven-shared-component-maven-reporting-impl-version-3-dot-2-dot-0-released.md

 Enjoy,

--The Apache Maven Team
+- The Apache Maven Team

-Karl-Heinz Marbaise